Hill House Home: A Model for DTC Brands

 Some companies found accidental success during the pandemic, while others capitalized on the new opportunities.
 Hill House Home did both.
-Though the brand launched the Nap Dresses in 2019 and trademarked the name in January 2020, the cutesy name became a master stroke of branding when the divisions between work and home were erased.
-Rather than relying on the good fortune of newfound popularity, the brand doubled down on production of dresses and embraced its new reputation as an apparel, not linen company, and it worked.
-The five-year old brand had 275% growth in 2020, with the Nap Dress category increasing 1120%.
+Though the brand launched the Nap Dresses in 2019 and trademarked the name in January 2020, the cutesy name became a masterstroke of branding when the divisions between work and home were erased.
+Rather than relying on the good fortune of newfound popularity, the brand doubled down on the production of dresses and embraced its new reputation as an apparel, not linen company, and it worked.
+The five-year-old brand had 275% growth in 2020, with the Nap Dress category increasing 1120%.
 The lesson here is in order for brands to stay relentlessly relevant, they need to capitalize on the quickly changing world around us.

 Unafraid to Refocus

 Hill House Home started with bed linens as its primary product offering, but the founder always had a bigger vision for the company beyond bed sheets.
 When the Nap Dress quickly outpaced other categories, Diamond wasn’t afraid to lean into the organic PR customers enabled and spurred even more product demand.
-Although Diamond is quick to point out that all categories experienced triple digit growth during the pandemic, the Nap Dress category quickly outpaced all others.
+Although Diamond is quick to point out that all categories experienced triple-digit growth during the pandemic, the Nap Dress category quickly outpaced all others.
 It was so popular, likely due to its ruched design, that flatters many body types and professional yet comfortable look, perfect for working from home.
 HHH allowed the customer voice to guide which products sat at the forefront of the brand.
 Other DTC companies can learn from HHH’s example and avoid becoming too attached to their product vision to accelerate growth in products that show the most potential.

 Drop It Like It’s Hot

 The other half of the production equation that has worked well for HHH is selling products using the “drop” model — an industry practice that goes against the usual model of releasing products on a rigid calendar 4-6 times a year.
-The brand produces limited runs of their products and drops them at random times throughout the year.
+The brand produces limited runs of its products and drops them at random times throughout the year.
 This creates buzz and excitement more reminiscent of a streetwear brand than a Victorian-style dress brand.
 Online, women talk about their Nap Dresses the same way sneakerheads do about the latest Air Jordans.

 Diamond’s vision from the start was to create luxury products at a non-luxury price point, and her production timeline helps boost the brand’s luxury feel.
 Although the dresses are not made of luxury materials, simply pulling the strings of supply and demand creates an exclusive aura.
 Other DTC brands similarly can capitalize on the scarcity effect, making limited edition products that are automatically associated with exclusivity.